 Most other conditions are what the SSA refers to as “disabling conditions.”
 These are conditions that can be serious enough to prevent you from working.
 But they are not always that severe.
 If you have one of these conditions, you will have to prove that you have the condition, and you will also have to convince the SSA that your particular case is bad enough that you cannot work.
-The SSA has a long list of disabling conditions, including:
+The SSA list of disabling conditions, includes:

 - Serious heart conditions